How to Use the Command 'cargo help' (with examples)

 Options:

--v, --version Print version info and exit
+-V, --version Print version info and exit

 -h, --help Print this message and exit

-build Compile the current project
+build Compile the current package

 clean Remove the target directory

-Use Case 2: Display help for a subcommand
+Use Case 2: Display Help for a Subcommand

 Code: